goncalOtree/sync_folders/README.md

 # Sync Program

-A simple folder synchronization utility that keeps two folders in sync by copying files from the source folder to the replica folder at specified intervals.
-If the replica folder files differ from the source folder, the program will update them.
+A simple folder synchronization utility that that synchronizes two folders: source and replica.
+The program maintain a full, identical copy of source folder at replica folder.
 The program logs the process and errors in a log file.

 ## Table of Contents
 - [Installation](#installation)